nodemailer/mailparser/README.md

   * **debug** - if set to true print all incoming lines to console
   * **streamAttachments** - if set to true, stream attachments instead of including them
   * **unescapeSMTP** - if set to true replace double dots in the beginning of the file
-  * **defaultCharset** - the default charset for *text/plain*, *text/html content*, if not set reverts to Latin-1
+  * **defaultCharset** - the default charset for *text/plain* and *text/html* content, if not set reverts to *Latin-1*

 MailParser object is a writable Stream - you can pipe directly files to it or you can send chunks with `mailparser.write`

-When the parsing ends an 'end' event is emitted which has an object parameter with parsed e-mail structure.
+When the parsing ends an `'end'` event is emitted which has an object with parsed e-mail structure as a parameter.

     mailparser.on("end", function(mail){
         mail; // object structure for parsed e-mail